-In addition, the Vice-Chairman will work with other Executive Committee members on matters, as directed by the Chairman.
+In addition, the Vice-Chair will work with other Executive Committee Members on matters, as directed by the Chair.

-5.08 Absence of the Chairman and Vice Chairman
+5.03 Absence of the Chair and Vice Chair

-If both the Chairman and the Vice-Chairman are absent, an Executive Committee member shall be appointed to the Chair at the meeting.
+If both the Chair and the Vice-Chair are absent, an Executive Committee Member shall be appointed to the Chair at the meeting.

-5.09 Election of the Chairman and Vice-Chairman of the Board
+5.04 Election of the Chair and Vice-Chair of the Board

-The Chairman and Vice-Chairman shall be elected for a period of not exceeding one year by the Board from amongst its members, and be eligible for re-election at the end of their term of office.
+The Chair and Vice-Chair shall be elected for a period of not exceeding one year by the Board from amongst its Members, and be eligible for re-election at the end of their term of office.

-A person elected as Chairman or Vice-Chairman may resign at any time by notice in writing to the Chief Executive Officer.
+A person elected as Chair or Vice-Chair may resign at any time by notice in writing to the Chief Executive Officer.

-A person will cease to hold office as Chairman or Vice-Chairman if s/he ceases to be a member of the Board.
+A person will cease to hold office as Chair or Vice-Chair if they cease to be a Member of the Board.

 Where a vacancy occurs, the Board must secure a replacement as soon as possible.
-Where a casual vacancy occurs in either office, the person appointed shall hold office until the date upon which the person in whose place s/he is elected would have retired.
+Where a casual vacancy occurs in either office, the person appointed shall hold office until the date upon which the person in whose place they are elected would have retired.